hfndb/cookware-headless-ice/README.md

 ### Philosophically, about software architecture
 + [Reference](./docs/design-goals-and-roadmap.md) to debate about strong vs. loose typing.
 Though rigid or even loose typing (designated types) is not always necessary.
 + [Compacting files](./docs/philosophical/compacting-files.md) as an art

-### Funding
-This project is a gift to you and others, not funded, paid by others to produce.
-In case you like the principle of giving and want to communicate about that, you can contact me using the email address in [this file](./package.json).

 [comment]: <> (No comments here)